JeremyXSC/GPR/README.md

 }
 ```
 ### Acknowledgments
 We sincerely thank the outstanding annotation team for their excellent work.
-This work is partially supported by the National Natural Science Foundation of China under Project(Grant No.61977045), the National Defense Pre-Research Foundation of China(Grant No.513110501) and SJTU-SMARCHIT Joint Laboratory of Smart Building.
+This work is partially supported by the National Natural Science Foundation of China under Project(Grant No.61977045) and SJTU-SMARCHIT Joint Laboratory of Smart Building.